 Truffles, especially white ones, go for thousands of dollars a kilo and have an extremely short shelf life.
 They are a delicacy that few can afford.
-Neither of us had ever tried a real truffle, only truffled flavored oils.
+We had never tried a real truffle, only truffled flavored oils.
 This was going to be a very rare and unique adventure.

-In the heart of truffle country is the splendid medieval walled hill town of Motovun.
+Motovun’s splendid medieval walled hill town is in the heart of truffle country.
 This is where trained pigs and dogs hunt in the Motovun forest for this hidden gem, the truffle.
 The forest is in the beautiful Mirna River Valley below the town.
 The climb up the steep hill is work, but the rewards are beyond worth the effort.

 While there, we had a meal of a lifetime, a Konoba Mondo.
 Our decision was based solely on google reviews when it was time for lunch.
-The village was tranquil with maybe 4 other tourists visiting.
-The restaurant was quite large with two levels and a large outdoor patio dining area; it was just two other guests and us.
-We wondered was this the right choice.
+The village was tranquil, with maybe four other tourists visiting.
+The restaurant was quite large, with two levels and a large outdoor patio dining area; it was just two additional guests and us.
+We wondered if it was the right choice.
 But then we saw a signed picture of Anthony Bourdain with the owner and some staff.
 It seemed a good choice at that point.

 And it was!
 The best choice ever.

 There are black and white truffles.
 Though still delicious, black truffles have a much longer season, have a better shelf life, and are not coveted comparatively.
 Black truffles are both cooked and used as a garnish.
-White truffles are special and a rare treat with an abridged season and short shelf life.
+White truffles are unique and a rare treat with an abridged season and short shelf life.
 They are only used as a garnish.
 These rotten-looking fungi are incredibly pungent (that is how the dogs and pigs find them) musky, earthy aroma with a slight garlicky taste.

-Following how charmed our trip was, it turned out White truffle season started that week.
+Following how magical our trip was, it turned out White truffle season started that week.
 The restaurant had a special white truffle-only menu for the occasion.
 Every course had white truffles freshly shaved onto the dish.
-Maybe because it was so quiet, or maybe their shelf life was ending, but the white truffles just kept coming.
+Maybe because it was so quiet, or their shelf life was ending, the white truffles kept coming.
 We were in awe.
 They were absolutely delicious!

-Our meal that lasted a couple of hours included craft beers, two appetizers covered in white truffles, two main courses covered in white truffles, two glasses of local wine, and a chocolate dessert covered in white truffles topped off with an espresso.
-No, the coffee was not covered in truffles, and it was compliments of the house.
+Our meal, which lasted a couple of hours, included craft beers, two appetizers covered in white truffles, two main courses covered in white truffles, two glasses of local wine, and a chocolate dessert covered in white truffles topped off with an espresso.
+No, the coffee was not covered in truffles and was compliments of the house.
 It was heaven, the meal, the drinks, the ambiance, and the service.
-What would that cost in the states?
-Probably three or four hundred dollars or even more based on the volume of truffles we received.
+What would that cost in the States?
+Probably three or four hundred dollars or even more, based on the volume of truffles we received.
 Our total was around $130.
 One of the most highly sought-after and coveted food items globally, and we could fully experience and afford it too!
-Not only did we get to experience them in many dishes, but we had loads of them for a fraction of the price.
+Not only did we experience them in many dishes, but we had loads of them for a fraction of the price.